 1. Check your brakes

 Review your vehicle’s service records to determine how long your brakes and tires have been in use.
 Most brake pad companies and mechanics agree that pads typically last between 30,000 and 70,000 miles, depending on braking habits and composition of the brake pad materials.
+If you find that you have to replace them, then you can find the brake pads cost here.

 - Perform a home brake inspection